 London's theatre scene is primarily focused around the West End.
-See West End musicals, classic plays and comedies when they're all back in action.
+Take your pick from an incredible lineup of West End musicals, classic London theatre and comedies.

 - A number of Soho theatres – such as the Prince Edward Theatre and the Prince of Wales Theatre – have been entertaining visitors for a very long time.

-- From big-budget musicals and classic plays, to quirky cabaret and stand-up comedy, there is a Soho show to suit every taste.
+- From big-budget musicals in London and classic plays to quirky cabaret and stand-up comedy, there is a Soho show to suit every taste.

 - Watch a spell-binding performance of Harry Potter and the Cursed Child at the Palace Theatre on Cambridge Circus.

-- Tick long-running show Les Misérables at the Sondheim Theatre off your bucket list.
+- Tick the long-running show Les Misérables at the Sondheim Theatre off your bucket list.